NikhilKalloli/Face-Recognition/README.md

 To be able to recognise any face you want to all you need is a few photos of that person and follow the documentation [here](https://github.com/NikhilKalloli/Face-Recognition/blob/main/Custom.md).

+Watch a Youtube Video [here](https://youtu.be/FoQ_aJkYwBE?si=wyG9eSOnqBg0upyL) if you find it hard to follow.

 ## Deployment
 I would advise to deploy it on [Streamlit](https://share.streamlit.io/) since the libraries are larger in size and other deployment services will run out of memory while building the application.
 Make sure you include `packages.txt` consisting of  `libgl1-mesa-glx` library.

 ###### Acknowledgement: This repository is the deployed and simplified version of [this](https://github.com/sOR-o/Face-Recognition).